HewlettPackard/oneview-redfish-toolkit/README.md

 $ oneview-redfish-toolkit
 ```

-At first time, it will create all the needed configuration files under user directory, and will prompt for the OneView IP(s) to customize 'redfish.conf' file with the entered IP.
+At first time, it will create all the needed configuration files under user directory, and will prompt for the OneView IP(s) to customize `redfish.conf` file with the entered IP.
 The following files will be created:

 * $HOME/.config/oneview-redfish-toolkit/
   * redfish.conf